ISBEM

-It has recently undergone additional programming to allow it to be used to produce EPCs for Non-Domestic Buildings.
+It has recently underwent additional programming to allow it to be used for producing EPCs for Non-Domestic Buildings.

 Several commercial software tools exist, offering a more 'user-friendly' front-end to the SBEM calculation engine than iSBEM.

-The SBEM calculation engine has some limitations and is explicitly distributed 'Not a Design Tool'.
+The SBEM calculation engine has some limitations and is explicitly distributed as a 'Not a Design Tool'.
 For more complex buildings, accredited Dynamic Simulation Modelling tools should be used for Part L compliance and EPCs.